michaelbjames/copilot-study/README.md

 are sent to the server.

 Import any packages you need.
-Remember, the cryptographic module provides the interfaces and implementations you'll need for that part.
+Remember, the cryptographic module provides the interfaces and implementations you'll need for the crypto part.

 ## Task 3 Implement the Server
 The business logic of the server is missing.
 You'll need to implement it.